Sal Leanti

-Sal Leanti (born June 16, 1976) is a retired American soccer player who played three seasons in the USISL A-League.
+Sal Leanti (born June 16, 1976) is an American retired soccer player who played three seasons in the USISL A-League.

 Leanti attended the Fordham University, playing on the men's soccer team from 1994 to 1996.

 On March 23, 1997, Leanti signed with the Long Island Rough Riders of the USISL A-League.
 He played the 1997 and 1998 seasons with Long Island.
 On February 1, 1998, the MetroStars selected Leanti in the third round (twenty-eight overall) of the 1998 MLS Supplemental Draft.
 The MetroStars released him during the pre-season.
 On April 1, 1999, Leanti moved to the Staten Island Vipers.
-After retiring from professional soccer, Leanti continued to play amateur, most notably for the Silver Lake Soccer Club of Staten Island ,which competed in the Cosmopolitan Soccer League.
+After retiring from professional soccer, Leanti continued to play amateur, most notably for the Silver Lake Soccer Club of Staten Island, which competed in the Cosmopolitan Soccer League.